Multi-color XFEL pulses with variable color separation and time delay for multi-frame diffraction imaging: Introduction

-Unlike the fresh-slice technique, which requires additional electron beam matching and orbit optimization, in this paper, we propose a multi-frame X-ray diffraction imaging scheme in which four-color XFEL pulses are generated by the whole electron bunch.
-Considering the limitation of XFEL-induced energy spread and the undulator length, the optical klystron (OK) scheme is introduced to speed up XFEL growth while shortening undulator length requirements \cite{1992bonifacioTheoryHighgainOptical,2001Dispersively,2003saldinFreeElectronLaser,2015pencoExperimentalDemonstrationEnhanced,2017pencoOpticalKlystronEnhancement,2021Development}, which enables the generation of high-power multi-color XFEL pulses and offers straightforward implementation in existing XFEL facilities.
-The proposed scheme can generate four discrete-wavelength XFEL pulses with tunable wavelength separation and time delay.
-The pulse energy of each color can be adjusted using the $R_{56}$ of the dispersive chicane.
+Inspired by a single-shot multi-frame imaging concept previously demonstrated at optical wavelengths \cite{2023saikiSingleshotOpticalImaging}, we propose an extension to XFELs.
+In contrast to fresh-slice schemes, the proposed scheme generates four-color XFEL pulses from the whole electron bunch, enabling single-shot multi-frame X-ray diffraction imaging with adjustable wavelength separation and time delay.
+To mitigate the constraints imposed by XFEL-induced energy spread and undulator length, we employ an optical klystron (OK) scheme \cite{1992bonifacioTheoryHighgainOptical,2001Dispersively,2003saldinFreeElectronLaser,2015pencoExperimentalDemonstrationEnhanced,2017pencoOpticalKlystronEnhancement,2021Development}, which enhances gain and reduces saturation length, facilitating high-power multi-color pulse generation with straightforward implementation in existing facilities.
+The proposed scheme can generate four discrete-wavelength XFEL pulses with tunable wavelength separation and time delay, and the pulse energy of each color can be adjusted using the $R_{56}$ of the dispersive chicane.
 Moreover, the feasibility of the proposed scheme is confirmed by the reflection grating diffraction results.
-The tailored XFEL pulses sequentially expose the sample to capture temporal dynamics, with the diffracted signals spatially dispersed by a grating and simultaneously recorded as four distinct diffraction patterns using an X-ray CCD detector.
-This scheme can leverage the unique properties of multi-color XFEL pulses, enabling time-resolved flash imaging and facilitating ultrafast dynamical studies of matter with high temporal resolution.
+In operation, a single pump pulse initiates a reaction, followed by three or four XFEL probe pulses with femtosecond- to picosecond-scale delays.
+These tailored XFEL pulses sequentially probe the same reaction.
+The resulting diffraction signals are spatially separated by a grating and simultaneously recorded on an X-ray CCD detector.
+Since all pulses originate from the same electron bunch, they are intrinsically synchronized, which reduces relative timing uncertainties and thereby enables single-shot, multi-frame time-resolved flash imaging of ultrafast dynamics.

 This paper is organized as follows.
 Section~\ref{sec2} elaborates on the principles of the proposed scheme.
 Numerical simulations of multi-color XFEL generation and transport based on the main parameters of Shanghai High Repetition Rate XFEL and Extreme Light Facility (SHINE) are presented in Section~\ref{sec3} and ~\ref {sec4}.
 Conclusion and discussion are described in Section~\ref{sec5}.